Hotels Recommended by Dr. Tejinder Bhatti

 TIPS: When you ask us to book a hotel you have the freedom to cancel it at the last moment since you have not made a deposit online.
 We will not charge any cancellation fee.

-- 2. You are warned against staying in hotels in Sectors 45, 50, 51 and 52 since these are slum areas.
+- 2. You are warned against staying in hotels in Sectors 45, 50, 51 and 52, and Kumbra, since these are slum areas.
 The hotels look good on their websites but are awful in reality.

 Your Visit to The Himalayas